edgegap/edgegap-server-nakama-plugin-unity/README.md

 5. Create an Empty GameObject in your scene and attach `SimpleHandlerExample.cs` script.
 6. optional: configure `Authentication Token` values Inspector UI.

+Call methods `AddUser` and `RemoveUser` whenever a player connects or disconnects to manage allocations on Nakama.

 ### Troubleshooting

 > Visual Studio shows `type or namespace name could not be found` for Edgegap namespace.